ice-rlab/protobuf-library-for-accel-ae/protoc-artifacts/README.md

 in the name like ``comgoogle-123``.
 Verify that the staging repository has all the binaries, close and release this repository.

-## Upload zip packages to github release page.
+## Upload zip packages to GitHub release page.
-After uploading protoc artifacts to Maven Central repository, run the build-zip.sh script to bulid zip packages for these protoc binaries and upload these zip packages to the download section of the github release.
+After uploading protoc artifacts to Maven Central repository, run the `build-zip.sh` script to bulid zip packages for these protoc binaries and upload these zip packages to the download section of the GitHub release.
 For example:

 ```